CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

     * Add your private SSH key (RSA format)
     * Fill in your username (username@org.fi)
     * Fill in the SFTP server: porin.lega.csc.fi:50527

-The SDA Uploader tool support uplands only of single files, thus if you have multiple files you should upload and transfer each of them separately.
-If you have several files there are two alternatives: zip all of them and upload the zipped files or send the files via command line.
-Please contact helpdesk (subject: Sensitive data) in this case to discuss when is the best solution.

 5. Finally, click on upload and encrypt.
 All the files will be encrypted, uploaded to CSC and assigned to the same permanent identifier in SD Apply.

 [![SDA Uploader tool.](images/apply/SDA_Uploader.png)](imagesapply/SDA_Uploader.png)